 Its also very common for Highland animals to live well past any other breed, with many females happily producing and raising a calf at age 13 or 14.
 This effectively gives a long reproductive career and the chance for the owners to develop a 'relationship' with Highlands over a much longer time.
 It also reduces replacement costs significantly!

-Although unique, these physical characteristics do not explain why the breed elicits such strong emotional reactions in owners and non owners alike.
-Perhaps it is the strong link in many New Zealanders heritage to their own Scottish roots.
-Whatever the reason, many Highland purchases have had more to do with emotional attachment that with any commercial reasoning.
+Although unique, these physical characteristics do not explain why the breed elicits such strong emotional reactions in owners and non-owners alike.
+Perhaps it is the strong link in many New Zealanders' heritage to their own Scottish roots.
+Whatever the reason, many Highland purchases have had more to do with emotional attachment than with any commercial reasoning.

 However as the numbers of Highlands in New Zealand grow, the focus on breeding Highlands for more than good looks and lawnmowing the front paddock also grows.
 Exciting research and innovation both here and offshore is ensuring that this ancient and magnificent breed is now returning back to its original roots of providing an important way of life for its owners.